 Also: in edge cases the semantics of the XPath regex functions (replace, matches, etc) are not defined over regex dialects other than the XPath regex dialect.
 For example, there's no provision in XPath for how a regex should be handled if it captures groups by name rather than by number.
 So this extension feature is always going to be on a "best efforts" basis.

-#3 Updated by O'Neil Delpratt about 1 month ago
+#3 Updated by O'Neil Delpratt 4 months ago

 - Status changed from New to Resolved

 - % Done changed from 0 to 100